Richard Feetham: Judicial career

 Feetham resigned from Parliament in 1923 to become a judge of the Transvaal Division of the Supreme Court.
 In 1930, he was appointed Judge President of the Natal Provincial Division succeeding Dove Wilson.
-In this role, Feetham was able to show is "towering intellect" and "outstanding leadership qualities" to bring about a change for the better in the status of the Natal Court.
+In this role, Feetham was able to show his "towering intellect" and "outstanding leadership qualities" to bring about a change for the better in the status of the Natal Court.

 In 1939, Feetham became Judge of Appeal on the South Africa Court of Appeals in Bloemfontein, South Africa's "judicial capital".
 He retired in 1945.

 University of the Witwatersrand

 In 1938, Feetham was elected Vice Chancellor of the University of the Witwatersrand, Johannesburg.
 He became Chancellor in 1949.
 He opposed legislation prohibiting the admission of Non-White students to White tertiary institutions.
 He also played a leading role in the conference between senior members of the Universities of Cape Town and the Witwatersrand, Johannesburg, which led to publication of the booklet The Open Universities in South Africa (1957).
 He resigned from the position of Chancellor in 1961 and from the University Council two years later.